Opuntia mojavensis

 Other Notes

 We observed a population of plants growing at the summit of Mt Potosi (Highway 160 summit) near Las Vegas, Nevada that we interpret be O. mojavensis.
 We base our description of the taxon on that population and on similar plants found further west mostly in the trans-montane regions of California.
 The original location (mountains above Victorville/Hesperia, California) matches the Mt Potosi location in general terms of plant companions and altitude but is about 150 miles west of Mt.
 Potosi.
-Thus, we envision O. mojavensis as a species of high elevations west of southern Nevada above the Mojave Desert.
-It also extends into the mountains of southern California.
-We have seen the taxon near Big Bear City and Crestline in California.
+Thus, we envision O. mojavensis as a mountain species above the deserts in southern Nevada and southern California.

-Because of its attractive flowers, angular growth shape, and obvious cold hardiness, O. mojavensis would be interesting in a garden.
+Because of its attractive flowers, angular growth shape, and cold-hardiness, O. mojavensis would be interesting in a garden.
 However, it is a large sprawling, large plant.

-Botanist Root Gorelik has an entirely different interpretation of O. mojavensis and gives the name a thorough discussion and comes to a different conclusion than we find (see page 198).
+Botanist, Root Gorelik, has an entirely different interpretation of O. mojavensis and gives the name a thorough discussion and comes to a different conclusion than we find (see page 189).